haoliangw/haoliangw.github.io/wavelets.md

 **The second challenge is how to define the scaling and translation operations for this mother wavelet on weighted graphs**.
 Assume that we are able to design a mother wavelet that is localized on a graph with respect to the shortest path distance measurement, then the scaling could be done by expanding/shrinking the radius of the mother wavelet, and the translation could be achieved by shifting the wavelet center to each vertex in the graph.

 The SGWT did not approach to these two challenges directly, instead, they design the mother wavelet in the frequency domain, and shown that scaling could be also done in the frequency domain.
 As for the translation operation, a delta impulse function (only have value 1 at one point and 0 everywhere else) was introduced to show that, translating a mother wavelet is the same as applying the mother wavelet to a delta impulse, this is useful because we can easily design a delta function on graphs, which simply is a vector that only only have value 1 at certain vertex and 0 elsewhere.

+Next we will first look at that, for the classical CWT, how can we transfer the scaling operation from the space domain to the frequency domain, and utilize delta impulse to achieved the translation of mother wavelet.
+Then in the following sections, after we got familiar with the notations of graph and the graph Fourier transform, we can discuss how to design the scaling and translation analogues on graphs.

+### CWT as a Bandpass Filter

+### Delta Functions

 ## Notation for Weighted Graphs